Undergraduate Services at Lincoln Center

 - Digital media and technology: Pasumarti Kamesam, clinical associate professor of information systems, and Axel Roepnack, clinical assistant professor of communications and media management.

 - Global finance and business economics: James McCann, lecturer in finance.

 Each year, PPD arranges a Mock Interview Week that offers five full days of time slots for interview practice.
 Students receive an email each fall with more details and instructions on how to sign up.
 At any other time, the PPD staff or the Lincoln Center faculty career advisors can help to arrange a mock interview for you.
 Please email the advisor listed above for your concentration (or the concentration you think you might be interested in) to get started.

 Field-specific advising and coaching

 Among the premier advantages that PPD offers to Gabelli School students is industry knowledge.
 Our faculty members and career advisors have worked in the field and understand better than anyone what the recruiters will be looking for.

-Through both group workshops and individual career-advising appointments, you will have access to people who have a history of great accomplishments in consumer insights, digital media and technology, global finance and business economics, and healthcare management—and who can help you to have the same.
+Through group workshops and individual career-advising appointments, you will have access to people who have a history of great accomplishments in consumer insights, digital media and technology, and global finance and business economics—and who can help you to have the same.